This is our guide on the top 10 best inversion tables in 2023.

 This FDA registered, safety certified device can accommodate 300 pounds and there is a 5-year warranty, plus an accompanying app to help you get the most out of your device.

 Users found this inversion table heavy and hard to assemble, and some complained about the high price tag.

-Despite these concerns, it is built to last and aides with issues such as sciatica, herniated disc, muscle tension and muscle spasms.
+Despite these concerns, it is built to last and aids with issues such as sciatica, herniated disc, muscle tension and muscle spasms.